 The Many Aspects of the Complete Gods

-While in one story Atum itself is seen as the only complete god, the reading in relation to the sun god Ra indicates that there are several complete gods that contributed to completion of existence.
+While in one story Atum itself is seen as the only complete god, the reading in relation to the sun god Ra indicates that there are several complete gods that contributed to the completion of existence.
 Especially in relation to the sun, these complete gods become one entity.

 It seems, however, that Atum is described as a deity with a bit less importance in this story.
 Rather, Ra can be seen as the central figure.

-Ra and his Different Evolutions
+Ra and His Different Evolutions

-In this version, Ra appeared at dawn in the Eastern horizon in the form of a falcon and would be named Hor-akhty or Kheper.
+In this version, Ra appeared at dawn on the Eastern horizon in the form of a falcon and would be named Hor-akhty or Kheper.
 However, when the sun rises, Ra would mostly be referred to as Kheper.

 Kheper is believed to be the Egyptian word for scarab, one of the animals that you would see as the first rays of light hit the deserts of ancient Egypt.
 The link to the rising sun is therefore rather easily made.